GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythTrack.md

 3. Only if you ride the Tide, Pirate Lady on ships of the ocean, relation-ship waves.
 ALP waves, Annie Pluribus waves!

 4. "Leave, but don't leave me" - leave the hive mind, but don't leave Carol!

+5. Pink Floyd often [depicts the pyramid of the Great Seal of the United States of America symbolism.
+The eye at step 13 that sees white light](https://old.reddit.com/r/pinkfloyd/comments/x0o5cf/hello_there_can_someone_give_me_exact/) as prism spectrum.
+"We The People" of Pale Blue Dot, "Pluribus", *All* of Us. ...
+"The other thing was the triangle.
+I think the triangle, which is a symbol of thought and ambition, was very much a subject of Roger’s lyrics.
+So the triangle was a very a useful – as we know, obviously – was a very useful icon to deploy and making it into the prism – you know, the prism belonged to the Floyd."

+6. The Enlightenment, year 1776 foundations of the Great Seal United States of America foundations.
+Science thinking. "created by the art group Hipgnosis (specifically Storm Thorgerson and Aubrey Powell), was inspired by a photograph of a prism in a physics textbook and the band's elaborate light shows during their concerts."